alirezamarzban/ocserv-with-user-management/README.md

 **3:** user management

 **4:** ocserv management

+**5:** exit ocserv

 <hr>
 <h3>what's new:</h3>
   <ul>
+  <li>multipal installation and configuration mode, such as, install and configure ocserv without let's encrypt, install and configure ocserv with let's encrypt (standalone plugin) (webroot plugin, like apache, nginx)</li>
   <li>now you can create accounts with 1 to 5 users limitation</li>
   <li>fix iptables problem at startup</li>
   <li>manage Ocserv service by script</li>